team6036/peninsulaportal/README.md

 ## Getting Started

-### Usage
-Just navigate through portal using the "Planner" button

 ### FAQ
 > How can I reset the divider to it's original position?

 On the view menu of the app, click "Reset divider"

 > How can I delete nodes when creating or editing a path?

 When clicking a node, hold down <kbd>shift</kbd> to remove it instead

 > How can I select multiple nodes or obstacles at once?

 By dragging on the display area, you can create a rectangular seletion.
 This allows you to select multiple objects at once.
 Additionally, holding down <kbd>shift</kbd> while clicking adds or removes objects to your selection